top of page

 Using the right equipment makes learning easier and safer:

 • Junior golf clubs: Choose clubs sized for the child’s height and strength.
-Modern junior golf clubs are light so if the club is slightly longer than their age group it’s not as important as weight.
-When I was growing up the junior club was a cut down adult club.
-These were heavy and difficult to swing, heavy can cause poor technique and frustration.
-So be more concerned with weight of the overall club.
+Modern junior golf clubs are lightweight, so if the club is slightly longer than their age group, it’s not as critical as the weight.
+When I was growing up, junior clubs were just cut-down adult clubs.
+They were heavy and difficult to swing, which could lead to poor technique and frustration.
+Focus on the overall weight of the club.

-• Soft practice balls: Foam or plastic balls, great fun in the garden and build confidence.
+• Soft practice balls: Foam or plastic balls are great fun in the garden and help build confidence.

 • Proper footwear: Comfortable shoes with good grip help with balance and prevent slips.

-• Safety gear: Encourage wearing hats, sunscreen, and hydration to protect kids during outdoor sessions.
-Sorry Safeguarding.
+• Safety gear: Encourage wearing hats, sunscreen, and staying hydrated to protect kids during outdoor sessions.

-Golf challenges players mentally as well as physically.
-Teaching juniors to manage emotions and think strategically is crucial but almost myself and you as a parent coach need to manage our own expectations.
-Again my experience has taught me that if the junior has a shape of a good posture, a correct grip, a clearly understanding that you hit through the ball, not under the ball, their technical development almost grows organically.
+Golf challenges players mentally and physically.
+Teaching juniors to manage emotions and think strategically is crucial.
+As a coach and parent, we must manage our expectations too.
+From my experience, if a junior has good posture, a correct grip, and understands that they should hit through the ball—not under it—their technical development will grow organically.

-Yes, coaching is undeniably important in the development of a golfer's skills and understanding of the game.
+Yes, coaching is undeniably important in developing a golfer's skills and understanding of the game.
 A well-structured coaching approach can significantly enhance a player's performance, providing them with the tools and knowledge necessary to improve their technique, strategy, and overall enjoyment of golf.
 However, it is crucial to strike a balance in the amount and type of advice given during the learning process.

 When a coach or parent inundates a student with excessive advice or an overwhelming number of instructions, the result can often be counterproductive.
 The student may begin to feel overwhelmed by the multitude of information being presented to them.
 This deluge of guidance can lead to confusion, as the student struggles to process and implement the various techniques and strategies being suggested.
 Instead of feeling empowered and motivated to improve, they may find themselves paralyzed by indecision, unsure of which advice to follow or how to apply it effectively.